GSA/fpki-guides/PIV-I Certification Playbook.md

 - Memorandum of Agreement
 - Cross Certification

-All entities must complete the full cross certification process for FBCA cross certification at Medium Hardware and PIV-I, which is discussed in detail in the following section.
+All entities must complete the full cross certification process for FBCA cross certification at PIV-I, which is discussed in detail in the following section.

 ###**Checklist**